Dickinson-COMP-491-492/website/docs/syllabus.md

 ### Academic Integrity

 Please take the time to read the Academic Misconduct section of [Dickinson's Community Standards](https://www.dickinson.edu/download/downloads/id/11821/community_standards.pdf).
 Violations of this policy are considered serious transgressions, so you should be especially certain that you understand your rights and responsibilities under it.
 Students suspected of academic dishonesty will be subject to the process outlined in the [Student Conduct](http://www.dickinson.edu/homepage/69/student_conduct) pages.
 The specific collaboration policies for each component of this course are detailed in the assignments.
 If you are unsure about whether or not certain kinds of collaboration are permissible on an assignment or in this course, ask your instructor

+#### AI Use

+The use cases of AI listed below are permissible in this course.
+Any use of AI other than the listed use cases is not permitted.
+Any evidence of impermissible use of AI will be treated as a violation of [Academic Integrity](#academic-integrity) as described above.
+If you have any question about whether you can use AI for a particular purpose in the course, please discuss it with the instructor prior to using it.
+- **Revision of Writing:** You may use AI to **revise** any writing that you have done.
+Your writing process must begin with your own writing.
+The AI can then be used to improve the organization, grammar, clarity, etc of the writing.
+However, all of the facts, concepts, ideas appearing in the submitted assignment must be your own and must appear in the writing before the AI is used for revision. **If you use AI for revision, you must maintain a copy of your original writing to present in the event that the instructor has concerns about impermissible AI use.**
+- **Project Work:** When working on an H/FOSS project, you may use AI tools for code or documentation that is being contributed to the project (i.e. in a Pull Request), unless it violates the policy of your chosen project.
+It is your responsibility to ensure that your contributions to the project are in compliance with the project's policy.
+For research/Honors projects, the use of AI must be negotiated with the project supervisor.

 ### Intellectual Property Rights